mammadakhil/gitrep-one/README.md

 # gitrep-one
-This is my first reposi0otry
+This is my first repository
+Auther_Akhil inmadar